Welcome to the 4th grade. I am looking forward to the new year and grade level.

 Please be in touch this year.
 We are partners in this!

 Welcome to fourth grade, Coyote Creek families!
-I am so honored to continue in my second year at our wonderful campus.
+I am so honored to continue in my fourth year at our wonderful campus.

-I grew up in Chicago, illinois, and spent much of my time with my family watching the Cubs, Bears, Black Hawks,and Bulls.
-(I consider myself a die-hard!)
+I grew up in Chicago, Illinois, and spent much of my time with my family watching the Cubs, Bears, Black Hawks, and Bulls.
+(I consider myself a die-hard!).
 I attended school at Illinois State University, and earned a B.S. in Elementary Education.
 While in school, I met my future husband, Mike.
 Not long after graduating, I accepted a position teaching first grade in Spring Branch Independent School District in Houston, Texas.
-It was a challenge, since my then-husband was finishing school, and I knew not a soul in my new surroundings.
-I quickly adapted to “H-Town” and spent the next 30 years teaching grades first through fifth, while learning the meaning of heat, humidity and hurricanes!
+It was a challenge, since my husband was finishing school, and I didn’t know a soul in my new surroundings.
+I quickly adapted to “H-Town”and spent the next 30 years teaching grades first through fifth, while learning the meaning of heat, humidity and hurricanes!

 During our time in Texas my husband and I welcomed our three children, Jacob, Joseph, and Hannah.
 I still can’t believe we are officially “empty-nesters”!
-Our son, Jacob, now resides in Oklahoma City with our new daughter-in-law, Joy.
-Our middle son lives here in Denver, because how could he resist this amazing place??
-Our daughter, Hannah, attends school at Texas A&M University in College Station, majoring in Human Resource Development.
+Our son, Jacob and his wife Joy just moved to Denver, and we are so excited to have them near.
+Our middle son also lives here in Denver, because after all, how could he resist this amazing place??
+Our daughter, Hannah, graduated from Texas A&M University in May, and she is now working in human resource at a hospital in College Station, Texas.

-Since my husband was transferred here last year, I have been marveling in the beauty that is Colorado.
+Since my husband was transferred here, I have been marveling at the beauty that is Colorado.
 Without question, it is one of the most amazing places in our country!
 I still never tire of waking to the gorgeous mountain views!

 My goal is to foster your child’s love of learning, motivation to know no limits to what they can accomplish, and to support him/her in reaching their maximum potential.